-TABLE 1 Unit Status Messages
+TABLE 2 Unit Status Messages

 Message Description Waiting PLC is on and has not started running the application yet.
-Stand-Alone Unit is on and in orphan mode with no calls for heating or cooling.
+Stand Alone Unit is on and in orphan mode with no calls for heating or cooling.
 LV Online Unit is on and communicating with the LV1000 with no heating or cooling calls.
 Cont.
 Blower Unit is operating with continuous blower when no heating or cooling calls are present.
 Power Loss Unit has experienced a loss of main utility power.
 Alarm only available with inverter units.
 Freecooling Unit is actively economizing.
 Optimized Cool Unit is mechanical cooling while actively economizing.
 Cooling Unit is actively mechanical cooling.
 Heating Unit is actively heating.
 Passive Dehum Unit is taking measures to decrease humidity without using extra energy.
 Active Dehum Unit is taking active measures to decrease humidity.
 Self Test Unit is performing a self test.
 Off by Alarm Unit has major fault preventing operation.
 Off by DI Unit is disabled by the local unit disable/smoke input.
 Off by LV Unit has been turned off by the supervisory controller.
 Off by Keyboard Unit has been turned off by the local user.
 Override Active There is an active override on the system.
 Emergency Vent Unit is in Emergency Ventilation.
 LV1000 has an active hydrogen alarm.
 Emergency Cool Unit is in Emergency Cooling.
 Indoor temperatures have exceded high temp alarms.
 Emergency Off Unit is in Emergency Off.
 LV1000 has an active smoke alarm.

-change the Quick Menu icon displayed (see Figure 3).
+The Quick Menu is accessible from the main Status screen.
+Setpoints, Information and Alarm Log are available through the Quick Menu.
+Pressing the UP or DOWN keys while on the main Status screen will change the Quick Menu icon displayed (see Figure 3).
 Press the ENTER key when the desired icon is displayed.